nodemailer/nodemailer-web/content/smtp/proxies.md

 +++

-Nodemailer PRO is able to use proxies for connecting to SMTP servers.
+Nodemailer is able to use proxies for connecting to SMTP servers.
 HTTP proxy support is built in, Socks proxy support can be enabled by providing [socks](https://www.npmjs.com/package/socks) module to Nodemailer, other proxies need custom handling.

 To enable proxying, define a **proxy** option for the transporter.